What Is The Difference Between Commercial And Residential HVAC System?

 What is necessary to heat and cool a residence varies from what is necessary to heat and cool a commercial building.
 Though they produce the same objective, because of these different requirements, the HVAC systems used in each application are different.
 It is important to know the differences, what to expect from each type of application, and the difference in costs.

-Legacy Air installs and maintains both residential and commercial HVAC systems.
-Contact us to learn more about our services and the products we provide for both types of applications.
+While Legacy Air primarily installs and maintains residential HVAC systems, we do it better than the rest.
+Contact us to learn more about our services and the products we provide for all applications.